vimeo/psalm/UPGRADING.md

 - [BC] The return type of `Psalm\Internal\LanguageServer\ProtocolWriter#write() changed from `Amp\Promise` to `void` due to the switch to Amp v3

-- [BC] All parameters and return typehints are now strictly typed.
+- [BC] All parameters, properties and return typehints are now strictly typed.

 - [BC] `strict_types` is now applied to all files of the Psalm codebase.